ably/ably-asset-tracking-swift/CONTRIBUTING.md

 8. Land the release PR to the `main` branch
 9. Create a tag named like v1.2.3 and push it to GitHub

+We tend to use [github_changelog_generator](https://github.com/skywinder/Github-Changelog-Generator) to collate the information required for a change log update.
+Your mileage may vary, but it seems the most reliable method to invoke the generator is something like:
+`github_changelog_generator -u ably -p ably-asset-tracking-swift --since-tag v1.0.0 --output delta.md`
+and then manually merge the delta contents in to the main change log (where `v1.0.0` in this case is the tag for the previous release).

 ## Coding Conventions and Style Guide

 - Favor Protocol Oriented Programming with Dependency Injection when writing any code.
 We're unable to create automatic mocks in Swift, so it'll be helpful for writing unit tests.